maya-ami/maya-ami.github.io/_pages/cv.md

 Education
 ======
 * MSc in Speech and Language Processing, The University of Edinburgh, 2017-2018
   * Thesis: Grapheme-to-Metaphoneme Conversion for Unisyn and Combilex Baseform Transcriptions.
-(Supervisor: Dr Korin Richmond)
   * Relevant coursework: Speech Synthesis, Automatic Speech Recognition, Computer Programming for Speech and Language Processing, Introduction to Phonology and Phonetics, Accelerated Natural Language Processing.
 * BA in Linguistics, Bashkir State University, 2013-2017